Adam J. Glazer

 Areas of Legal Concentration

 Adam has taken many diverse matters to verdict in state and federal court, ranging from contract disputes to wrongful death actions to criminal fraud cases.
 He safeguards and zealously pursues the interests of his clients, whether entrepreneurial family businesses or Fortune 100 companies.
 Adam is devoted to resolving business disputes efficiently, yet believes in preparing to go to trial.
 In addition, and when cost appropriate, he has successfully resolved disputes using arbitration and professional mediation.
 A full service litigator, Adam also has substantial state and federal appellate experience.

-SFNR is one of a handful of firms nationally with a substantial practice devoted to protecting the interests of independent sales representatives, and Adam is actively involved in these efforts.
+SFNR is one of a handful of firms nationally with a substantial practice devoted to protecting the interests of independent sales representatives, and Adam helps lead those efforts.
 He dedicates a significant part of his practice to recovering unpaid commissions and otherwise addressing legal issues of reps.
 In jurisdictions nationwide, Adam has successfully recovered millions of dollars in commissions.

-When not litigating, Adam writes a monthly column for the Chicago Daily Law Bulletin and also writes articles in several other publications, serves as an adjunct professor at Northwestern University, where he has taught courses in trial advocacy, business litigation and presently teaches civil discovery practice, chairs the Plan and Design Commission for his suburb, and takes in as many games of the defending World Series Champion Chicago Cubs as his schedule permits.
+When not litigating, Adam writes a monthly column for the Chicago Daily Law Bulletin and also writes articles in several other publications, serves as an adjunct professor at Northwestern University, where he has taught courses in trial advocacy, business litigation and presently teaches civil discovery practice, serves on the Plan and Design Commission for his suburb, and takes in as many Cubs games as his schedule permits.

 He has also been admitted pro hac vice to state and federal courts in myriad other jurisdictions.

 J.D., Northwestern University School of Law, Chicago